 The Employee Code of Ethics applies to all County employees, regardless of classification and/or hours of work.
 A brief summary follows:

-Criminal History Disclosure All employees are required to disclose, in writing, to the Director of the agency in which they work, any felony or misdemeanor or criminal infraction conviction or plea of nolo contendere ("no contest"), whether or not adjudication was withheld, which occurs subsequent to the effective date of this policy (March 14, 1996) on the form, Criminal History Disclosure Notification, found in the Forms section of the BC-Net.
+Criminal History Disclosure: All employees are required to disclose, in writing, to the Director of the agency in which they work, any felony or misdemeanor or criminal infraction conviction or plea of nolo contendere (“no contest”), whether or not adjudication was withheld, which occurs subsequent to the effective date of this policy (March 14, 1996).
+Disclosure must be made using the Criminal History Disclosure Notification Form, found in the Forms section of the BC-Net.
 This disclosure requirement applies even if the action took place in another state.
 Refer to the full policy for further information on requirements and responsibilities.

-Financial Disclosure County employees in certain job classifications as defined in Chapter 112, Florida Statutes, are required to file financial disclosure information forms.
+Financial Disclosure: County employees in certain job classifications as defined in Chapter 112, Florida Statutes, are required to file financial disclosure information forms annually.
 This requirement ensures that no incompatible conflicts of interest are present when a public official or employee carries out the responsibilities of his/her office.
 Compliance with these requirements is considered a condition of continued employment with Broward County.
 Upon separation from the County, the employee must file Form 1F within 60 days.

 Elected Public Office Guidance is provided to employees seeking elected public office, who are held responsible for avoiding a real or perceived conflict of interest between employment with Broward County and their pursuit of elected public office.
 Refer to the full policy for guidance on limitations and prohibitions.